-In addition, topline attainment indicators from the 2011 Performance Tables have been included in these tables.
+Alongside the SFR, the 2011/12 data has also been published in Excel format, as was done last year, but now with improved benchmarking capability to make it possible for academies to benchmark themselves against each other.
+Also included in this, we are publishing the raw data file so that people can carry out further analysis themselves.
+Topline attainment indicators from the 2012 Performance Tables have been included in these tables.
 They are: the percentage of pupils achieving Level 4 or above in both English and mathematics at Key Stage 2 and the percentage of pupils achieving 5+ A*-C GCSEs (or equivalent), including English and maths GCSEs.

-All schools and Academies work to achieve the best outcomes for their pupils and must use their resources effectively to do this.
-By publishing Academies’ spend data alongside attainment data, we want to help Academies to see if they are delivering value for money and equip parents with the information they need to ask questions of schools.
-We want to encourage people – and the Academies themselves – to look at their spending, including that spending compared to other Academies, so that they can ask questions about spending decisions and identify areas where there is scope to improve value for money.
+All schools and academies work to achieve the best outcomes for their pupils and must use their resources effectively to do this.
+By publishing academies’ spend data alongside attainment data and other contextual information, we want to help academies to see if they are delivering value for money and equip parents with the information they need to ask questions of schools.
+We want to encourage people – and the academies themselves – to look at their spending, including that spending compared to other academies, so that they can ask questions about spending decisions and identify areas where there is scope to improve value for money.

-The three files attached are: an excel workbook which holds all of the Academies' spend data tables and the raw data, a User Guide and a Technical Guide.
+The three files attached are: a Statistical First Release, an Excel workbook which holds all of the academies' income and expenditure data and the raw data, and a user guide.

 Income and expenditure in academies in England